 6. Only the rider can protest their own penalty.

-7. Protests must be filed with the Referee as soon as practical but not later than 30 minutes after the results have been posted.
-The Referee shall render all decisions on protests as soon as possible but no decision shall be made before all the pertinent observers have been interviewed.
-If it is not possible for the Referee to decide the protest immediately, the Referee may permit the rider and motorcycle to compete under protest, but any trophy the rider may win will be withheld pending the decision on the protest.
-Once made, a protest cannot be withdrawn without the permission of the Referee.
+7. Protests must be filed with the Trials Master as soon as practical but not later than 30 minutes after the results have been posted.
+The Trials Master shall render all decisions on protests as soon as possible but no decision shall be made before all the pertinent observers have been interviewed.
+If it is not possible for the Trials Master to decide the protest immediately, the Trials Master may permit the rider and motorcycle to compete under protest, but any trophy the rider may win will be withheld pending the decision on the protest.
+Once made, a protest cannot be withdrawn without the permission of the Trials Master.

 8. Event results will become official only after the organizer has had time to check results for incorrect calculations.